I can’t recall the first time I had ribs.

 But I remember NOT liking them.

-I’m not much of a “meat off the bone” kind of girl, so gnawing on chicken wings, T-bone steak and ribs just isn’t my thing.
+I’m not much of a “eating meat off the bone” kind of lady, so gnawing on chicken wings, T-bone steaks, and ribs just isn’t my thing.

-But then, these delicious, tender, fall-off-the-bone ribs came into my life.
+But then, I decided to play around with making a version at home and that’s when these delicious, tender, fall-off-the-bone ribs came into my life.

 And I was forever changed.